conventional-commits/conventionalcommits.org/content/v1.0.0/index.md

 ## About

-The Conventional Commit specification is inspired by, and based heavily on, the [Angular Commit Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).
+The Conventional Commits specification is inspired by, and based heavily on, the [Angular Commit Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

 The first draft of this specification has been written in collaboration with some of the folks contributing to:

-* [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog): a set of tools for parsing conventional commit messages from git histories.
+* [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog): a set of tools for parsing Conventional Commits messages from git histories.
 * [bumped](https://bumped.github.io): a tool for releasing software that makes it easy to perform actions before and after releasing a new version of your software.
 * [unleash](https://github.com/netflix/unleash): a tool for automating the software release and publishing lifecycle.
 * [lerna](https://github.com/lerna/lerna): a tool for managing monorepos, which grew out of the Babel project.